 In 2018, Edinburgh University Students' Association's VP Welfare, in partnership with the University and Sports Union, organised Mental Health and Wellbeing Week, from 12-16 November 2018, bringing a variety of events and activities on campus, and equipping students with the necessary skills and knowledge to take care of themselves and others.

 Sexual Harassment - Following a detailed survey into students' experiences of sexual harassment in 2013, combatting harassment became a priotity for Edinburgh University Students' Association.
-Since then, we have launched a number of projects and campaigns, with the latest campaign, #NoExcuse, launched in September 2018.
+Since then, we have launched a number of projects and campaigns including "No One Asks For It", with the latest campaign, #NoExcuse, launched in September 2018.
 For more information on the campaign, as well as available support and resouces, click here.

 All In - In 2015, Edinburgh University Students' Association's VPSA Eve Livingston launched 'All In', a week aimed at ensuring that all our activities, from societies to sports teams, volunteering groups to Student Council, are inclusive of our diverse student body.
 We ran a series of events, half exploring the barriers to participation that some student might face, and half equipping students with leadership skills - particularly important in the run up to society committee elections.